 The need to obtain the documents arose in the September 1995 after the Department of Justice revealed in correspondence to CCR that the Department of Defense had in its possession 60,000 pages of documents seized form FRAPH headquarters.
 Press reports added that U.S. troops had seized a total of more 150,000 pages of documents from the headquarters of the Haitian Armed Forces and FRAPH, but refusing to give them to the Haitian government.
 CCR attorneys received unconfirmed reports that Belance’s photo was among the captured documents.

-When the suit was filed, it broke new ground in its attempt to hold an organization, rather than an individual official, accountable.
+Using Filártiga as a basis, the suit broke new ground in its attempt to hold an organization, rather than an individual, accountable.

 Belance was captured at home by four armed FRAPH members in Port-au-Prince in October 1993 after her husband, an Aristide supporter, fled.
 The thugs almost decapitated her, hacked off her right arm with a machete and slashed her face, neck and mouth, and left her for dead in a nearby “killing field.”

-Now deaf in one ear and wearing a prosthetic arm, Belance stated that she was “seeking justice” through her lawsuit, which requested damages for attempted summary execution, torture, cruel, in human or degrading treatment, arbitrary detention, assault and battery, and kidnapping.
+Now deaf in one ear and wearing a prosthetic arm, Belance stated that she was “seeking justice” through her lawsuit.

 Beth Stephens, Michael Ratner, Jennifer M. Green, Mary Boresz Pike, Mahlon Perkins, Matthew Chachere, Harold Hongju Koh, & Ronald.
 C. Slye of the Yale Lowenstein International Human Rights Law Clinic, Ira Kurzban and Paul Hoffman